tarantool/cartridge-cli/doc/replicasets.rst

 Setting up replicasets
 ===============================================================================

-``cartridge replicasets`` command is used to set up replicasets on local development.
+The ``cartridge replicasets`` command is used to set up replica sets during local development.

 -------------------------------------------------------------------------------